EdulaneDotCo/Mastering-Express.js/README.md

    1. Break down typical job descriptions for Express.js developers.
    1. Identify essential skills, technologies, and experience levels.
    1. Match your skills and experiences with job requirements.
-   1. **Real-Time Project:** Review and analyze real job descriptions from job boards and tailor your resume accordingly.
+   1. **Applied Project:** Review and analyze real job descriptions from job boards and tailor your resume accordingly.
 1. **Best Practices:** Focus on keywords, highlight relevant experience, and customize your resume for each job application.
 1. **Practice Exercises:** Analyze multiple job descriptions and create a checklist of required skills and qualifications.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on understanding job requirements.